'Orange Is the New Black' sets up a potential endgame in season 6: EW review

 As always, OITNB maintains its sometimes-uneasy balance of lighthearted sitcommery — Piper tries to revive the prison kickball league!
 Rats get loose in the kitchen and ruin all the cheese! — with thoughtful social commentary.
 Taystee, facing a possible life sentence for her role in the riot, becomes a cause celebre for the ACLU, but even with that backing, her lack of power — as a black woman, and an inmate cog in a prison industrial complex machine — is rendered with excruciating accuracy.
 Brooks gives another fierce, vulnerable performance, and her scenes with now-suspended warden Joe Caputo (Nick Sandow, outstanding as ever) are wonderful vignettes of bittersweet perfection.
 When a major character develops a drug addiction, however, it feels like a faded photocopy of a Nicky arc from season 4.

 “Everybody’s just one hard decision away from having a whole different life,” Charlie tells Pennsatucky during their time on the lam.
 He wants her to believe that people can change — and though it may not be true for him, it’s a lesson Orange has taken to heart as it approaches what could be the end of its run.
-By episode 13, the writers have made more than one hard decision — killing off entertaining characters, sending other favorites back into the free world — instilling the stories of Litchfield with a risky but invigorating momentum.
+By episode 13, the writers have made more than one hard decision — killing off entertaining characters, sending other favorites back into the free world — and instilled the stories of Litchfield with a risky but invigorating momentum.
 It’s as though the show has finally taken the lyrics of its theme song to heart: Taking steps is easy, standing still is hard.
 B

 Comments